 Other provisions: If there are other operational rules for the LLC to follow that you would like to include in the Articles, add them here.
 Most LLCs skip this step.

-Title: This section asks you to either select enter “Member,” “Manager,” or “Organizer.”
+Title: This section asks you to enter “Member,” “Manager,” or “Organizer.”

 Click the “Next” button to continue.

 Registered office location: In this section, enter the street address, city, state, and zip code of the initial registered office.
-This address must be located in Louisiana, which can be the Louisiana Limited Liability Company’s physical address, the address where the business records are stored, or the address of the registered agent.
+This address must be located in Louisiana, which can be the Louisiana Limited Liability Company’s physical address, the address where the business records are stored, or the registered agent’s address.
 A PO Box may not be used.

-Describe your business activity: This optional section is used to classify what industry the business operates in.
-If you choose to list your business industry, select a NAICS Code from the drop-down menu.
+Describe your business activity: This optional section classifies the business’s industry.
+If you choose to list your industry, select a NAICS Code from the drop-down menu.

 The NAICS (North American Industry Classification System) code is a six-digit number that classifies and categorizes different types of businesses.
-This information is used in reporting statistical data for each of the industries in the U.S. Remember this number as you will need it when filing annual tax returns.
+This information is used to report statistical data for each industry in the U.S. Remember this number, as you will need it when filing annual tax returns.
 Find your NAICS number here.

 What To Do After Starting A Louisiana LLC